 North Ledaig near Oban

 The next morning we left a deserted Strathclyde Country Park and headed for Oban using the A82 which runs along the shore of Loch Lomond.
+Our Scotland motorhome tour was well underway but the driving was getting difficult.
 This road was not as enjoyable as I had hoped; we could see very little of Loch Lomond because of all the trees and at times the road is very narrow and winding.
 In a car, narrow roads are fine but in a 2.3 metre wide motorhome narrow roads can be challenging especially when faced with an oncoming juggernaut travelling at 50 miles an hour, and who refuses to slow down for you!
 Often we passed oncoming vehicles with what seemed like a couple of inches between us!

 After crossing the Connel bridge just north of Oban we soon arrived at North Ledaig campsite and the warden showed us to our pitch, which was in a stunning location only a few metres from the sea and with the island of Mull viewable in the distance.
 The tranquillity and natural beauty were superb, although we had periods of heavy rain as you can see from the video below!